-The infantile mind in adults is always scanning the environment for any threat to their sense of security (privilege in many adults).
+The infantile mind in adults is always scanning the environment for any threat to their sense of security (or privilege for many adults).
 Threatening movements are instantly registered, while threatening words or emotional shunning may go unprocessed.
 The goal of parenting is to first present a soft posture of compassion.
-The attitude is to woo the adult as it would be for an actual infant.
+The attitude is to woo the adult as one would an actual infant.
 A trusting, nurturing relationship must precede any efforts to set limits or provide corrections to the adult's destructive behavior.
-This step could take some time and energy by the Grownup parenter.
+This step could take some time and energy on the part of the parenter.

-Limits must be concrete and explained in simpler statements than you might expect would be needed for an adult.
+Limits must be concrete and explained in simpler statements than you might think would be necessary for an adult.
 Consequences for breaking the limits need to be enforceable and applied consistently.
 Enforcement of limits should be done calmly, but not coldly.
 Having empathy for the adult's reactions to limits is important, even if they do not make logical sense.
 Give the adult a real choice of actions they can take.
-Remember, despite how the adult may appear physically, the mind is functioning at the level of a very young child (infant, in the quadrune mind model).
-Limits properly set can help the infantile-minded adult feel safer, more protected, and more secure than they would feel viscerally in a big, dangerous world on their own. cxvii
+Remember, despite how the adult may appear physically, their mind is functioning at the level of a very young child (infant, in the quadrune mind model).
+Limits properly set can help the infantile-minded adult feel safer, more protected, and more secure than they would feel viscerally in a big, dangerous world on their own.
+CXXIX